GregUtas/robust-services-core/README.md

 - highly available, reliable, and/or scalable;
 - embedded, reactive, stateful, and/or distributed.

-The patterns embodied in RSC make developers more productive.
-Many of them have been proven in flagship telecom products, including (from the author's experience as chief software architect) the core network server that handles all of the calls in AT&T's cellular network.
+The design patterns used in RSC make developers more productive.
+They have been proven in flagship telecom products, including (from the author's experience as its chief software architect) the core network server that handles all of the calls in AT&T's cellular network.
 A pattern language that summarizes the patterns appears in the [second chapter](/docs/RCS-chapter-2.pdf) of *Robust Communications Software*.
 The